Housefly

 Female flies lay their eggs in the same places that adult flies feed.
 They do not stay with their eggs; instead, they select an area that is protected from predators, near (or on/in) a food source, and then continue to live their adult lives.

 Within a single day, the first housefly larvae will begin to emerge from their eggs.
 Houseflies at this stage are known as maggots, and they can do little more than feed with their hooked mouth parts and worm-like bodies.
 They grow quickly, though, doubling in size in less than two days and molting as they continue their development process.
-After the third molt, the larvae burrow into their food source and transition into the pupa phase.
+After the third molt, the larvae burrow into their food source and transition into the pupae phase.

 Although houseflies are a nuisance to us, they do serve an important environmental role.
 These scavengers will help to decompose rotting materials, which can then be further broken down by bacteria.
-Houseflies are also a major food source for a variety of predators, like birds, reptiles, amphibians, and other insects.
+Houseflies are also a significant food source for a variety of predators, like birds, reptiles, amphibians, and other insects.

 For more information on controlling the housefly population in and around your home, contact the pest elimination professionals at Palmetto Exterminators.